dnv-opensource/axtreme/examples/basic_project_example/README.md

-# Example for how to set up a project for axtreme
+# Example for How to Set Up a Project for Axtreme

 This example demonstrates how to use the `axtreme` module.
 The simulator used here is intentionally simplified — the goal is to showcase the **workflow and capabilities of `axtreme`**.